tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 exigencies of the industrial process of production.
-Thus, parallel shock brought about by a rapid socialist modernization that mobilized masses of producers into a collective undertaking of constructing a new society, a constructivist merging of productive and social life, precluded dance art from forming as an autonomous field.
+Thus, parallel shock brought about by a rapid socialist modernization that mobilized masses of producers into a collective undertaking of constructing a new society and a constructivist merging of productive and social life, precluded dance art from forming as an autonomous field.

 Rather than constituting and instituting itself as an autonomous field